 You also organise workshops here…?

 Yes, snow globe lovers often feel that they want to make their own motif as well!
 So even though it’s still a tentative approach for all of us at the Snow Dome Museum, we basically organise bimonthly workshops mainly for kids.
 For that, we use Photo Dome kits to produce domes easily and pretty quickly.
-We also have one day experience courses at Setagaya Ward Office.
-Moreover, other galleries are displaying snow globes as well as culture schools.

 ”The Bremen Town Musicians” as silhouettes – created at the workshop using the theme of the Brother Grimm’s Fairy Tales.

 Also from the workshop, a series on animals.